-This 1 week itinerary in Bali is created with the aim of reducing the time you spend organizing your trip and increasing the time you spend enjoying it!
+This Bali itinerary 7 days is created with the aim of reducing the time you spend organizing your trip and increasing the time you spend enjoying it!

 If you are planning a 10 day Bali itinerary you could add up the following stops: Trip to the north of Bali, Lovina and Mount Batur.

 If you travel to Bali, you will realize that travelers stay there for weeks, months or even years.
 That is due to the strong digital nomad community on the island.
 As I said before, there is always something to do but, I like making the most of every place I visit and If you squeeze your days in Bali in one week you should be ready to take a boat and change of paradisiac island.
 If you find a week in Bali not enough for you, it is a perfect place to start your digital nomad adventure!
 Besides all the special things Bali has, there is a very strong culture around Yoga.
 That’s why I will try to give special tips for Yoga lovers in each place of this Bali itinerary.

 When is the best time to visit Bali?